Pavan-Asopa/StockStop-mobile-app/README.md

-# stockstop-mobile-app
+# StockStop-mobile-app
-This is a mboile application called StockStop, with the purpose of allowing users to view detailed information on the companies listed on the NASDAQ-100.
+This is a mobile application called StockStop, with the purpose of allowing users to view detailed information on the companies listed on the NASDAQ-100.
 Users may track companies of interest using the app's WatchList feature.

 ### Directories:
 This app contains 2 main directories: